 Sensory overload is my son’s biggest obstacle to staying calm and focused.
 He objects to the quantity of “kids, voices, and touching” at school.
 Overstressed at school, he acts out later at home.

-Several weeks ago, Tyoma’s case manager and I improved his schedule.
+Several weeks ago, Liev’s case manager and I improved his schedule.
 We reduced his five day a week double kindergarten to four days.
 He stays home midweek, on Wednesdays.

-A full day provides both Tyoma and me with structure and routine.
+A full day provides both Liev and me with structure and routine.
 By adding a restorative hump day, our week flows smoothly.
-Aggression, irritability and mischief still arise, but the intensity is easier for us to control.
+Aggression, irritability, and mischief still arise, but the intensity is easier for us to control.

-Now we need to conquer Tyoma’s second biggest obstacle to staying calm and focused.
+Now we need to conquer Liev’s second-biggest obstacle to staying calm and focused.

 I view off-Wednesday s as a celebration, a splendid occasion for fun.
 We’ve surveyed the airport, explored forests, rode skyscraping elevators, performed multiplication gymnastics, and experimented endlessly with gooey household substances.

 I need an enthusiasm detector hardwired to my person.
 A device with an air horn to alert me when I am waaay too jazzed.
 At home, my husband gives me “take it down a notch” hand signals.
-In fact, my collage stems from a scolding I received over a recent singing and finger snapping extravaganza near Tyoma’s bedtime.
+In fact, my collage stems from a scolding I received over a recent singing and finger-snapping extravaganza near Liev’s bedtime.

 No hyperbole.
 The wail was in my throat.